DonGuig/Hyperdeck-Chataigne-module/README.md

-# Sample-Chataigne-module
-This is a sample Chataigne custom module.
+# Hyperdeck module for Chataigne

+Implements a small subset of Hyperdeck commands (it is playback-oriented).

+You can also send custom commands with the "Send custom message" command in the module.

 More info about Chataigne : https://benjamin.kuperberg.fr/chataigne

-To create a custom module, fork this repository (if you want to use Git for version control or share it with the community) or download it then place the folder inside your `<Documents>/Chataigne/modules` folder.

-You may want to check out the custom module documentation here : https://bkuperberg.gitbook.io/chataigne-docs/modules/custom-modules/making-your-own-module